 On May 5, 2020 from 2-3 p.m., the Graduate Division’s leadership team hosted a virtual Graduate Student Town Hall to answer many of our graduate student community’s questions and concerns using Zoom’s webinar service.

 Below is a recording of the event.
-We plan to post many of the questions and answers on the Graduate Division’s COVID-19 information hub.
+Many of the questions and answers have been incorporated into the Graduate Division’s COVID-19 information hub.